Making up Halloween fun

 We like using soft brushes, like a long-handled eye-shadow brush, instead of plastic ones, and an eyeliner brush for fine lines.
 A jar of warm water is a must for mixing and thinning colors.

+Test in advance.
 Anyone can become allergic to products put on the face, so always test a spot on the jaw line at least a couple of hours before making up.
-Apply makeup gently.

 Add only a little water at a time until you have a flowing paint to get the best coverage.
 Apply the paint thinly; it will dry more quickly.